Kuttikalundu Sookshikkuka

-Kuttikalundu Sookshikkuka is a 2016 Indian Malayalam-language family thriller film written and directed by Kalavoor Ravikumar and produced by Mohanan G. It stars Anoop Menon and Bhavana in lead roles.
+Kuttikalundu Sookshikkuka is a 2016 Indian Malayalam-language family thriller film written and directed by Kalavoor Ravikumar and produced by Mohanan G. It stars Sanoop Santhosh, Siddharth Ajith, Anoop Menon and Bhavana in lead roles.

 Plot

 A family that contains commando Gautham Keshav (Anoop Menon), his wife Shahida (Bhavana) and two school-going children Niranjan (Sanoop Santhosh) and Neeraj (Siddharth Ajith).
 The peaceful existence of the family is ousted after Gautham is killed by a group of terrorists.